CRM user license costs are only part of the initial cost of a CRM system. Another cost is CRM professional services.

 Time and Materials Estimate

-Even though there obviously aren’t materials involved with implementing a CRM system as there are with remodeling a house, the term “T&M” is often used for quotes that aren’t fixed price.
+Even though there obviously aren’t materials involved with implementing a CRM system as there are with remodeling a house, the term “T&M” is often used for quotes that aren’t fixed prices.

 A T&M estimate is usually crafted after one or more conversations.

-In some cases, the CRM customer will have defined and documented their business or functional requirements first.
-The more detailed the requirements are up front, the more likely the CRM services vendor will be to provide what turns out to be an accurate estimate.
+Sometimes, the CRM customer will have defined and documented their business or functional requirements first.
+The more detailed the requirements are upfront, the more likely the CRM services vendor will be to provide what turns out to be an accurate estimate.